+The growing importance of data in many fields including physical and biological sciences, and the ability to derive insight and knowledge from increasing volumes of com- plex data, points to the importance of advanced analytics.
+Analytics needs to be able to utilize the full range of available infrastructure, however, the coupling between tools, analytic engines and infrastructure is often rigid, thus it is often difficult to employ existing solutions for contemporary environments that they were not natively or origi- nally designed for.
+Further, many tools were developed at a time when parallelism was not essential.
+In addition, interoperability at multiple levels remains elusive, as well as difficult, and scalable yet general-purpose and broadly applicable solutions in the form of analytic libraries and abstractions are noticeable by their absence.
 The importance of advanced analytics to derive insight and knowledge from increasing volumes of complex data will continue to grow.
 The enterprise community have made impressive gains and seem to have converged around the Apache stack, a distinctive feature is the existence of many implementations of the specific components of the Apache stack, providing sufficient richness in the trade-off between performance and capability.
-In contrast, within the scientific computing community, progress has been reliant either on long-term foundational advances or short-term hardware fixes. as opposed to integrated approaches that marry the relative technical strengths of the two communities yet deliver these as implementations usable on high performance and distributed computing HPDC infrastructure such as XSEDE, OSG and other domain-specific infrastructure.
+In contrast, within the scientific computing community, progress has been reliant either on long-term foundational advances or short-term hardware fixes. as opposed to integrated approaches that marry the relative technical strengths of the two communities yet deliver these as implementations usable on high performance and distributed computing HPDC infrastructure such as XSEDE, OSG and other domainspecific infrastructure.
 In both domains, scalable yet general-purpose and broadly applicable solutions in the form of analytic libraries and abstractions are noticeable by their absence.